hornang/nautograf/README.md

 ## Introduction

-Nautograf is a experimental viewer for marine vector charts.
+Nautograf is an experimental viewer for marine vector charts.
 It is inspired by [OpenCPN](https://www.opencpn.org) which is the only nautical chart software that is open source and runs with offline chart data.
-The motivation with Nautograf is to provide an application similar to OpenCPN, but provide a smoother zooming and panning experience, better rendering quality and in general a more modern code base.
+The aim of Nautograf is to offer a user experience similar to OpenCPN but with better zooming and panning, better rendering quality, and a more modern codebase.

-Because getting chart data is not free for many geographic areas, Nautograf only supports oesu charts from [o-charts.org](https://www.o-charts.org).
-This format primarily adds some bells and whistles on top of the S-57 data model to support the OpenCPN and o-charts.org infrastructure.
+Nautograf is designed for vector charts.
+This kind of data is not open to the public for all areas.
+Therefore Nautograf currently only supports _oesu_ charts from [o-charts.org](https://www.o-charts.org) where you can buy cheap charts for most areas.
+Support for S-57 charts, such as those provided by https://www.noaa.gov/ may be added in the future.

 ## Installing